Buddy Holly: Legacy

 In 1980, Grant Speed sculpted a statue of Holly playing his Fender guitar.
 This statue is the centerpiece of Lubbock's Walk of Fame, which honors notable people who contributed to Lubbock's musical history.
 Other memorials to Buddy Holly include a street named in his honor and the Buddy Holly Center, which contains a museum of Holly memorabilia and fine arts gallery.
 The center is located on Crickets Avenue, one street east of Buddy Holly Avenue, in a building that previously housed the Fort Worth and Denver South Plains Railway Depot.
 In 2010, the statue was taken down for refurbishment, and construction of a new Walk of Fame began.

 In 1997, the National Academy of Recording Arts and Sciences gave Holly the Lifetime Achievement Award.
-Holly was inducted into the Iowa Rock 'n' Roll Hall of Fame in 2000.
+He was inducted into the Iowa Rock 'n' Roll Hall of Fame in 2000.
 On May 9, 2011, the City of Lubbock held a ribbon-cutting ceremony for the Buddy and Maria Elena Holly Plaza, the new home of the statue and the Walk of Fame.
-The same year, a star bearing Holly's name was placed on the Hollywood Walk of Fame, commemorating his 75th birthday.
+On what would have been his 75th birthday, a star bearing Holly's name was placed on the Hollywood Walk of Fame.

 Groundbreaking was held on April 20, 2017, for the construction of a new performing arts center in Lubbock, the Buddy Holly Hall of Performing Arts and Sciences, a downtown $153 million project expected to be completed in 2020.
 Thus far, the private group, the Lubbock Entertainment and Performing Arts Association, has raised or received pledges in the amount of $93 million to underwrite the project.

 According to a June 2019 article in The New York Times Magazine, "virtually all" of Holly's masters were lost in the 2008 Universal fire.
 This is disputed by Chad Kassem of Analogue Productions, who claims to have used the master tapes of Holly's first two albums in Analogue Productions reissues of these albums on LP and SACD in 2017.